 Confusingly, the “Three Capes” name is slightly misleading as the track only really features two out of the three Tasman Peninsula capes.
-These capes are Cape Hauy and Cape Pillar, the clear highlights of the walk offering expansive ocean views from mind-blowingly beautiful cliffs viewpoints.
+These include Cape Hauy and Cape Pillar, the clear highlights of the walk offering expansive ocean views from mind-blowingly beautiful cliff viewpoints.

 The final neglected Tasman cape is known as Cape Raoul and hikers will need to organise a different walk to reach it.
 I’ve written a separate hiking guide for Cape Raoul here.

 How Much Does it Usually Cost to Hike the Three Capes Track?

 The regular hut experience on the Three Capes Track costs $495 for an adult and $396 for concessions and children.
 This includes a boat transfer from Port Arthur Historic Site to the start of the track, as well as 3 nights accommodation and use of the facilities at the huts and a bus transfer back to Port Arthur at the end (from Fortescue Bay).

 Walkers can book this online but only 36 registered “hut hikers” can depart on the Three Capes Track per day, ensuring the huts aren’t overfilled.
 Apparently, bookings fill up fast and are nearly always fully booked during holiday periods.

 Remember that even the “premium” experience on the Three Capes Track is a self-guided walk.
 Even if you book the experience through Tasmanian Parks, you will need to bring your own food and gear.

 For a pack-free experience, hikers can also book a guided walking tour of the Three Capes track through several reputable Tasmanian guided walking companies.
 Below I’ve linked to some of the best.